ahuovinen/Zephyr-RTOS/README.md

-Experimenting and learning Zephyr RTOS.
+Experimenting and learning Zephyr RTOS

+1. helloworld blinky - Console use and overlay for leds.